k00mi/gitaly/design/README.md

 * We could keep the commits that are negotiated in a separated LRU Pages map so we keep the newly created commits that all the clients will need close and don't need to pull them from filesystem.
 * We could even keep a sample of the last generated package, calculate the hash of the wanted refs and if it matches serve it directly from this specific cache removing the processing time required to build the package and compress it.

-If this works, we could start thinking about implementing more part of the protocol, but I would like to keep it simple for a while.
+If this works, we could start thinking about implementing a larger slice of the git protocol to improve performance also for pushes, but I would like to keep it simple for a while.
 So I would start thinking about:

 ### Future ideas: balance capacities